hermeznetwork/docs/docs/protocol/forging.md

 If the coordinator is granted permission to a forge a batch, then the coordinator adds the selected transactions and generates a zk_SNARK proof.

 There are 2 kind of batches:
 - **L2-batch**: Forge only L2 transactions.
-(Neither the users' or the coordinator's L1 transactions are mined).
+(Neither the users' nor the coordinator's L1 transactions are mined).
 - **L1-L2-batch**: Forge both L1 and L2 transactions.
 The coordinator must forge all pending L1 user transactions.
 Optionally the coordinator may include L1-coordinator-transactions.

 In order to force the coordinator to forge L1 transactions, the smart contract establishes a deadline for the L1-L2-batches.
 Every L1-L2-batches forged resets this deadline.
 This mechanism is summarized in the diagram below.